Clontarf Bridge Medical Centre Fees & Appointments

 Fees and Payments

-Wanneroo GP Super Clinic offers bulk billing services for Aboriginal & Torres Strait Islanders, pensioners with a health care card, Veterans’ Affairs card holders and children aged under 16.
+Bulk billing services may be available for Aboriginal & Torres Strait Islanders, pensioners with a health care card, Veterans’ Affairs card holders and children aged under 16.
 Medicare cards and concession cards must be presented before each consultation.

 Sometimes GPs are delayed by patients with urgent or complex issues.
 We apologise if you’re asked to wait and thank you for your patience.